SilkRose/Pony/stories/metal-magic/metal-magic.md

 ==Featherweight was the lightest at fifty pounds, with most of the fillies around sixty pounds, and Pinkie Pie was one hundred and fifty pounds.==

 After they had their fun, Iron turned their attention a little farther into the building.
-There were giant cardboard boxes without lids lined up in rows going all the way to the back of the building.
+There were giant cardboard boxes on pallets, lined up in rows, going all the way to the back of the building.

 "These boxes are where we store the metal we buy before we process and sell it on to the next business."

 She trotted to the first box.
 "This box is for copper, specifically number two copper.
 This is most of the copper we buy.
-Number one copper is completely clean, while the two here has some stuff left on it like brass fittings and solder."
+Number one copper is completely clean, while the two here has some stuff left on it, like brass fittings and solder."

-Twilight asked, "Where is copper mostly found?"
+Twilight asked, for the benefit of the group, "Where is copper mostly found, Iron?"

 Iron answered, "Copper is most commonly found as plumbing and wire.
 All this copper is plumbing.
-We buy wire separate."
+We buy wire separately."

 She lifted a large section of piping from the box and levitated it closer for all of them to see.
 The piece was a bunch of cylindrical tubes connected together.
 The tubes were reddish-brown with some sections of blueish-green.

-"The green section is where the copper oxidized.
-It's called patina."
+"The green bits are where the copper oxidized."

 Scootaloo raised her hoof.